Check out these web design images:

 The Deflate64 is algorithm for compression and actually is a version of the same Deflate algorithm which uses sliding window 64K in opposite to the 32K window.
 The difference serves to compress sub-sequence of bits.

 Deflate64, or “expanded deflate”, or “enhanced deflate”, is an improved version of the Deflate compression algorithm.
 The original Deflate algorithm was introduced by PKWare almost 30 years ago, with the release of PKZip 2.04g.
 This algorithm was quite groundbreaking – it was fast and still achieved moderately good compression.
-It was a lossless algorithm, and was patented in the USA under patent number 5051745.
+It lossless algorithm, and was patented in the USA under patent number 5051745.

 Computer memory programming